gbih/Kubernetes-study-notes-v2/chp05-pods/README.md

 Although pods may contain several, it's not uncommon for a pod to contain just a single container.

 When a pod has multiple containers, all of them run on the same worker node, a single pod instance never spans multiple nodes.

+---

+Pods and other K8s objects are usually created via a JSON or YAML manifest file and posting it to the Kubernetes API.